How to Build a Simulator – III – Understanding the Differences

 Flight Training Devices

-FTD are trainers more similar to the DTTs.
+FTDs are trainers more similar to DTTs.
 They are simpler in design and are much less realistic than an FFS.
-FTD are ranked from 1-7 with one being the least complicated and realistic.
+FTDs are ranked from 1-7 with one being the least complicated and realistic.

 Level 1 Devices

-Level 1 FTD are going extinct because they are obsolete compared to the high-tech, high-fidelity sims we have nowadays.
+Level 1 FTDs are going extinct because they are obsolete compared to the high-tech, high-fidelity sims we have nowadays.
 Not many are left in existence and even fewer are actually used for training purposes.
-These are the history of sims.
+These flight simulators are the precursor to modern sims.

 Level 2 Simulators